 Close-up on data collected by schools

-Schools collect personal data that may be sensitive data The main challenge is to make sure only essential data is collected, and to determine the purposes and retention times.
+Schools collect personal data that may be sensitive.
+The main challenge is ensuring only essential data is collected and determining the purposes and retention times.

 Data collected by the educational system concerns minors, so prior consent of the legal guardians must be obtained.
 The data is also considered sensitive data.